HEASARC/heasoftpy/README.md

 paramters are queried if necessary.

+### Common `heasoftpy` Parameters:
+There are a few parameters that can be used by all tasks:
+- verbose: If True, print the task output to screen.
+Default is False
+- noprompt: Typically, HSPTask would check the input parameters and queries any missing ones.
+Some tasks (e.g. pipelines) can run by using default values.
+Setting noprompt=True, disables checking and quering the parameters.
+Default is False.
+- stderr: If True, make stderr separate from stdout.
+The default is False, so stderr is written to stdout.

 ### Finding help for the tasks
 The help for the tasks can be accessed in the standard python way.
 ```python